 Shown above: Our expert, in-house IT staff continually monitors the status of all systems, 24x7x365.
 Others may say they don't need IT, because they outsource it, but internal expertise matters and ours keeps you running while your competitors are down.

-There’s a big difference between a la mode and many vendors in the real estate industry.
-We’re a technology company.
-We're not an AMC, a lender, a market analytics provider, or a big brokerage that scaled up fast to cash in selling software.
-We’ve been a fast-growing, innovative real estate technology company for over 27 years, and we serve multiple industry segments including appraisers, agents, lenders, AMCs, inspectors and more.
+There's a big difference between a la mode and many vendors in the real estate industry.
+We're a technology company.
+We're not a data aggregator or a consulting agency with an outsourced infrastructure.
+We've been a fast-growing, innovative real estate technology company for 30 years, and we serve multiple industry segments including appraisers, agents, mortgage pros, inspectors and more.
 Over time, our market share has grown to power over half the nation's residential real estate transactions.

 As a lynchpin of this country's most critical economic sector, redundancy, fault tolerance, and disaster recovery are built into every part of our architecture, and that directly benefits our clients.
 While other companies don't have the infrastructure to weather service interruptions of their third party providers, much less natural disasters, we've invested millions in building a Network Operations Center (NOC) capable of surviving that and more.
 That means you get the advantage of unparalleled reliability.
 Other companies depend on a conglomeration of third-party tech providers and infrastructure that's hodge-podged together as they grow because technology is not their core competency.
 You've received their apologies when service is down, but apologies won't get you up and running any faster.